aluckhur/xcption/README.md

 `XCPtionServicePWD` - Password for service user

-After installing XCPtion **on all hosts**, xcp license file should be copied to the following location:
+After installing XCPtion xcp license file should be copied to the following location **on all hosts in the cluster**:

 linux hosts `/opt/NetApp/xFiles/xcp/license`
 windows hosts `c:\NetApp\XCP\license`